M-Hampson/m-hampson.github.io/README.md

 # m-hampson.github.io
-A site for my projects,
+A site for my projects.